xinwenfu/VChat_GMON_SEH/README.md

       <img src="Images/I29.png" width=600>

-Now that we have all the necessary parts for the creation of a exploit we will add the shellcode to our payload and gain access to a reverse shell!
+Now that we have all the necessary parts for the creation of an exploit, we will add the shellcode to our payload and gain access to a reverse shell!
 ### Exploitation
 1. Now We will need to create a reverse shell we can include in the payload, this is a program that reaches out and makes a connection to the attacker's machine (or one they control) from target machine and provides a shell to the attacker.
 We can generate the shellcode with the following command.
 	```